National Foreign Language Week

 Scheduled Events Spotlight the Rewards of Learning a Foreign Language

-The Office of New Americans and Immigrant Communities invites Houstonians to celebrate National Foreign Language Week by participating in a series of multilingual events scheduled between March 4-10, 2018.
+The Office of New Americans and the Houston Public Library invite Houstonians to celebrate National Foreign Language Week by participating in a series of multilingual events scheduled between March 4-10, 2019.
 Endorsed by U.S presidents since 1956, this national celebration calls public attention to the benefits and rewards that come with learning a foreign language.
 Studies have shown that individuals who speak more than one language have increased brain activity and add value to the workforce.
 Learning a foreign language also promotes cultural sharing and understanding in today’s global community.
 This celebration of linguistic diversity is of special significance to Houston, as a welcoming city where more than 145 languages are spoken, and one of every four residents was born in another country.
 For a calendar of events, see below.